Eating Disorder, Burnout & Anxiety Therapy

 Healing isn’t about trying harder — it’s about giving your inner world the care it’s been longing for.

-At Chronicles Counseling, I create a safe, supportive space for high-functioning adults who want more than surface fixes.
+At Chronicles Counseling, I create a safe, supportive space for high-functioning adults who want more than surface-level coping.

-• Perfectionistic pressure eases, leaving room for balance and joy.
+Perfectionistic pressure softens, creating more space for balance and joy.

-• Old triggers lose their sting, and you feel grounded in who you are.
+Old triggers lose their intensity, and you feel more grounded in who you are.

-When your parts begin to work with you rather than against you, life opens back up.
-You have more energy for your passions, your relationships, your faith — and the freedom to live as your whole self.
+As your parts begin working with you instead of against you, life opens back up — with more energy for your relationships, your work, your faith, and the freedom to live as your whole self.

 Emily’s Specialties